 3. Do You Prefer Power Data Consistency or More Fun Riding Indoors?

 Data consistency is important for precise and effective training.
-For example, a power meter may show different power data when riding outside than a new potential smart trainer indoors*.
+For example, a power meter may show different power data when riding outside than a smart trainer indoors*.
 This means you will have to find out what the data discrepancy is and adjust your training plan.

 *Usually, your watts indoors will be lower than outside.
 This difference can even reach 30 watts on your FTP.
 As TrainerRoad explains, this can be caused by trainer type, device calibration (zero-offsetting, respectively), your riding position, etc.